J0shua6753/CS113/README.md

 # cs-113-assignments
 Repository for Professor Garcia's CS-113 assignments for Spring 2025!
-I haven't
+I haven't quite figured out how git and github classroom yet so we shall see how this goes...

 ## Install Environment
 I am using VS Code on Windows and MacOS.